aaaven/train_style_transfer_devCloud/README.md

 # Train ml5 style transfer model with INTEL devCloud

 This repository contains a slightly modified version of [ml5/training-styletransfer](https://github.com/ml5js/training-styletransfer).
 Since [INTEL devCloud]() is cpu based, there are some tweaks on the code as well as special environment setup.
 This approach is prepared for Interactive Machine Learning Class taught at NYU Shanghai, spring 2019.
-[Class website](https://wp.nyu.edu/shanghai-ima-interactivemachinelearning/),[Code repo](https://github.com/imachines/IMA-Interactive-Machine-Learning).
+[Class website](https://wp.nyu.edu/shanghai-ima-interactivemachinelearning/) + [Code repo](https://github.com/imachines/IMA-Interactive-Machine-Learning).

 ## Step-by-step Guide on DevCloud
 ### 1) Log in INTEL DevCloud